sesiii/sesiii/README.md

 ---

 🔭 **Currently Working On:**
-- Cutting-edge projects in AI, finance, and automation
+- Cutting-edge projects in AI, and automation
 - Open-source contributions to impactful repositories

 🌱 **Always Learning:**